santosrodriguez/test-repo-b/README.md

 	 You can also keep these as repository-level secrets temporarily, but environment secrets are recommended for per-environment isolation.

+3. (Recommended) For the `prod` GitHub Environment, configure required reviewers so that Terraform applies only run after an explicit approval inside GitHub Environments in addition to PR reviews.

+4. When opening a pull request, add a label such as `env:dev`, `env:test`, or `env:prod`.
+The workflow uses this label to choose which environment configuration and secrets to load.
+You can update the label at any time; the next workflow run will plan/apply against the new target.

 ## Azure setup notes (high level)

 - Create an Azure AD App Registration and configure a federated credential that trusts GitHub Actions for your repository and branches/workflows.
 The federated credential maps GitHub OIDC tokens to the App Registration without needing a client secret.